-Firefighter Job Responsibilities:
+Firefighter Job Requirements and Responsibilities:

 - Protects citizens during emergencies.